project-akri/akri/docs/opcua-configuration.md

 ### Mounting OPC UA credentials to enable security
 For your broker pod to utilize a discovered OPC UA server, it will need to contain an OPC UA Client.
 OPC UA Clients and Servers can establish an insecure connection so long as the OPC UA Servers support a Security Policy of None.
 However, if you would like your broker's OPC UA Client to establish a secure connection with an OPC UA server, the Client and Server must trust each other's x509 v3 certificates.
-This can be done in one of the three ways explained in the [opcua proposal](./proposals/opcua.md#giving-proper-credentials-to-the-akri-broker).
+This can be done in one of the three ways explained in the [OPC UA proposal](./proposals/opcua.md#giving-proper-credentials-to-the-akri-broker).
 The simplest method is to sign the OPC UA monitoring broker's certificate with the same Certificate Authority (CA) as the Server with which it wishes to connect.
 The certificates are passed to the broker via a Kubernetes Secret mounted as a volume to the directory `/etc/opcua-certs/client-pki`.